hridya-ram/Water-Quality-Prediction/README.md

-# Water-Quality-Prediction
+# Water Quality Prediction
-Project done as a part of Edunet-AICTE internship.
+This project is done as a part of Edunet-AICTE internship, sponsored by Shell.

-# Overview
+## Project Overview

 This project aims at accurate prediction of Water Quality Metrics and helps in early detection of pollution.
 MultiOutputRegressor with RandomForestRegressor is used for implementation.

-# Technologies Used
+## Technologies Used

-  Python 3.12
+- Python 3.10+

-  Pandas, NumPy – Data handling
+- Pandas, NumPy – Data handling and preprocessing

-  Scikit-learn – Machine learning model and evaluation
+- Scikit-learn – Model training and evaluation

-  Matplotlib, Seaborn – Data visualization
+- Matplotlib, Seaborn – Visualisation

-  Jupyter Notebook – Interactive experimentation
+- Jupyter Notebook – Interactive experimentation
+- VS Code and Streamlit – Application interface and deployment

+## Dataset

+- **Source**: Water quality dataset from the Southern Bug River, Ukraine
+- **Target Metrics**:
+- NH₄ (Ammonium)
+- BSK5 (Biochemical Oxygen Demand)
+- Suspended Solids
+- O₂ (Dissolved Oxygen)
+- NO₃, NO₂, SO₄, PO₄, Cl⁻ (Chemical Indicators)

-# Internship Details
+## Internship Details

-Internship Type: AICTE Virtual Internship - Edunet Foundation
+- Internship Type: AICTE Virtual Internship - Edunet Foundation

-Sponsor: Shell
+- Sponsor: Shell

-Duration: June 2025 (1 month)
+- Duration: June 2025 (1 month)

-Focus Area: Machine Learning in Environmental Monitoring
+- Focus Area: Machine Learning in Environmental Monitoring